mapsworkshop/mapsworkshop.github.io/call.md

 ---
 layout: default
 title: Call For Papers - MAPS 2023
-permalink: /call/
 ---

 Text about Call for Papers.
+Lorem Ipsum.